-The spindle of ONEWAY Lathes are threaded M33 x 3.5 RH and has a locking (safety) groove to help ensure that accessories on the spindle do not loosen off during use.
+The spindle of ONEWAY Lathes are threaded M33 x 3.5 and has a locking (safety) groove to help ensure that accessories threaded on the spindle do not loosen off during use.
 There are two set screws on all ONEWAY accessories that fit your lathe.
-Screw the accessory secure-
+Screw the accessory securely onto the lathe and then tighten the two set screws using an M4 allen key.